cyber-shah/graphs-paper/Report.md

 <!--TODO : insert images of different loops and sizes-->

 ## 6.4 - Maze Solving
-Once the mazes are generated and saved as CSV files in `tests\maze-csvs` they are loaded into the [Emperical Timer.py](tests\emperical_timer.py) file.
+Once the mazes are generated and saved as CSV files in `tests\maze-csvs` they are loaded into the [Empirical Timer.py](tests\emperical_timer.py) file.
 This file has a function called `run_all_algos` which solves the mazes using all the four algorithms covered in this report.
 The results are then saved as CSV files in the [maze-results.csv](tests\maze-results.csv) directory.

 ```Python
 def run_all_algos(csv_files, algos):